SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/salesforce-source.md

 **Error**: Token Endpoint must match the format `"https://<hostname>/services/oauth2/token"`.
 This is due to incorrect source configuration.

-To resolve this:

-1. Provide the correct "SignOn Url".
+To resolve this, provide the correct "SignOn Url".

 **Error**: `{"error":"invalid_client_id","error_description":"client identifier invalid"}`.
 This is due to incorrect source configuration.

-To resolve this:

-1. Provide the correct “Client ID”.
+To resolve this, provide the correct “Client ID”.

 **Error**: `{"error":"invalid_client","error_description":"invalid client credentials"}`.
 This is due to incorrect source configuration.

-To resolve this:

-1. Provide the correct “Client Secret”.
+To resolve this, provide the correct “Client Secret”.

 **Error**: `{"error":"unknown_error","error_description":"retry your request"}`.
 This is due to an invalid SignOn Url.

-To resolve this:

-1. Change it from login.salesforce.com to `<instanceURL>.salesforce.com`
+To resolve this, change it from login.salesforce.com to `<instanceURL>.salesforce.com`

 **Error**: MoreMemoryRequired: Available: 100 FileSize: 200.
 Please create a support ticket.

-To resolve this:

-1. Please create a support ticket with sumo logic to increase the memory for your container.
+To resolve this, create a support ticket with sumo logic to increase the memory for your container.

 **Error**: Inconsistencies in `DASHBOARD_ID_DERIVED_LOOKUP` Field Values